Laws to tackle deliberate online falsehoods to be introduced in Parliament: PM Lee

 This, he said, is why public education initiatives are important, with students in schools being taught information literacy and cyber wellness, and the National Library Board providing information literacy tips for students, adults and seniors.

-The Government, he added, also has a fact-checking website Factually.gov.sg, where the public can obtain accurate information on Government policies or issues of public interest.
+The Government, he added, also has a fact-checking website Factually, where the public can obtain accurate information on Government policies or issues of public interest.

 CNA WILL CONTINUE TO PLAY A CRITICAL ROLE IN SOCIETY